Dadido3/WebSocket_Server/README.md

 But it may cause bugs like deadlocks if you use it wrong.

 To make it clear, you only have to make sure that all the >your< ressources/lists/variables/... used in the event handler function are threadsafe with the rest of your program.
-But You can send websocket message from any thread without using mutexes, as the functions of this include are already threadsafe.
+But You can still send websocket message from any thread or the event handler itself without using mutexes, as the functions of this include are already threadsafe.

 Open a WebSocket-Server:
 ```